Day Trip: Louisa County

 Outdoor Attractions in Louisa County

 Begin your journey with us on the serene waters of Lake Anna – a more popular vacation destination where you will find yourself simply relaxing, or out on the water fishing, swimming, kayaking, water skiing, tubing or canoeing.
 Just a short drive from Lake Anna, you can witness scenic attractions such as the Historic Courthouse and the Old Jail located on downtown Louisa, ride or walk the equestrian trails on the original battlefield of the Battle of Trevilian Station, or take a self-guided tour through a variety of different historical locations throughout the county.
-Did you know one hundred and fifty years ago, the Battle of Trevilians Station in Louisa was the largest all-cavalry battle during the Civil War?
+Did you know 150 years ago, the Battle of Trevilians Station in Louisa was the largest all-cavalry battle during the Civil War?
 In 2014, the town re-created this dramatic battle by bringing back hundreds of cavalry horses, mounted re-enactors, Infantry (foot soldiers), sutlers and townspeople, all whom were represented during this exciting, interactive weekend.
 Adults and children enjoyed living history talks, tours, entertainment and demonstrations, along with period dancing and games.

 So Much to Do in Louisa County